 It was adults who lingered long.
 Peering into the rooms.
 Recognizing nostalgic and familiar toys from the past.
 They were swept up in the magic of this little house.
 The house gave a sigh of contentment for it was not to be forgotten.
 Not to be boxed and put away for another Christmas.
 It would have its place in this new home.
 To be enjoyed everyday by the very young and the young at heart.
 The doll house would live happily ever after.

 Writer’s Notes: I found the sadly neglected doll house in the Thrift Shop in Ladner Village.
 It is an amazing experience – this shopping at the Delta Hospital Auxiliary Thrift Shop.
 Everyone is a volunteer and all moneys raised support the Delta Hospital.
-I am proud to be members of this amazing organization.
+I am proud to be a member of this amazing organization.